National Endowment for the Arts v. Finley: Background

 Congress established the National Endowment for the Arts in 1965 as an independent agency of the federal government.
-As of 2012, the NEA had awarded a total of more than $4 billion to support artistic excellence, creativity, and innovation for the benefit of individuals and communities.
+As of 2012, the NEA had awarded more than $4 billion to support artistic excellence, creativity, and innovation for the benefit of individuals and communities.

 Since its establishment, the NEA has funded thousands of individual artists and arts organizations.
-In 1989, two controversial works were partially or fully funded with grants from the NEA.
+In 1989, two controversial works were partially or fully funded by NEA grants.
 The Institute of Contemporary Art at the University of Pennsylvania used $30,000 of a visual arts grant from the NEA to fund a retrospective of Robert Mapplethorpe’s work.
-The exhibit, titled "The Perfect Moment", included homoerotic photographs that some members of Congress deemed to be pornographic.
-Members of Congress also criticized Serrano’s work, Piss Christ, a photograph of a crucifix submerged in urine.
+The exhibit, titled "The Perfect Moment", included homoerotic photographs that some members of Congress deemed pornographic.
+Members of Congress also criticized Andres Serrano's work Piss Christ, a photograph of a crucifix submerged in urine.
 The Southeast Center for Contemporary Arts, which also received funding from the NEA, awarded Serrano a $15,000 grant.

-In response to the use of NEA grants to funding these projects, Congress created an Independent Commission of constitutional law scholars to review the NEA's grant-making process and make recommendations.
+In response to the use of NEA grants to fund these projects, Congress created an Independent Commission of constitutional law scholars to review the NEA's grant-making process and make recommendations.
 Ultimately, Congress adopted the Williams/Coleman Amendment.
-The Amendment became §954(d)(1), which directs the NEA Chairperson to judge the artistic merit of grant applications while also “tak[ing] into consideration general standards of decency and respect for the diverse beliefs and values of the American public”.
+The Amendment became §954(d)(1), which directs the NEA chairperson to judge the artistic merit of grant applications while also "tak[ing] into consideration general standards of decency and respect for the diverse beliefs and values of the American public".

 The case ultimately known as NEA v.
-Finley was filed by four individual performance artists Karen Finley, John Fleck, Holly Hughes, and Tim Miller, and the National Association of Artists' Organizations (NAAO).
-The plaintiffs alleged that the defendants, the NEA and NEA Chairperson John E. Frohnmayer violated their constitutional rights by wrongly turning down their applications for NEA grants.
+Finley was filed by four individual performance artists—Karen Finley, John Fleck, Holly Hughes, and Tim Miller—and the National Association of Artists' Organizations (NAAO).
+The plaintiffs alleged that the defendants, the NEA and NEA Chairperson John E. Frohnmayer violated their constitutional rights by denying their applications for NEA grants.
 They sought declaratory and injunctive relief on their constitutional and statutory funding claims, and damages on an additional Privacy Act claim.
-In addition, all plaintiffs sought a declaration that the so-called "decency clause" of 20 U.S.C.
-954(d), was void for vagueness and violated the First Amendment on its face.
+In addition, plaintiffs sought a declaration that the so-called "decency clause" of 20 U.S.C.
+954(d) was void for vagueness and violated the First Amendment on its face.

 The Supreme Court heard two motions.
 The first was the defendants' motion for judgment on the pleadings.
 Defendants argued that: (1) the NEA's funding decisions are unreviewable because they are committed to agency discretion by law; (2) venue was improper as to the Privacy Act claim; and (3) plaintiffs lacked standing to challenge the facial validity of the "decency clause" because they cannot establish the necessary injury.
 The Court also considered plaintiffs' motion for summary judgment on their facial challenge to the "decency clause".